maxk7/maxk7/README.md

-### Hi there 👋

-My name is Max Konzerowsky, and I'm a computer science student at Dartmouth College!
+### My name is Max Konzerowsky, and I'm a computer science student at Dartmouth College

 #### (🔒) Dartmouth Coursework
 - `CS70 [98.7%]` Foundations of Applied Computer Science